 At higher temperatures, plants also need more water.
 There are basically two options: A method that supplies water directly to the soil/roots, or a method in which the entire plants are watered.

-Soil irrigation | Irrigation systems | |
+Soil Irrigation | Irrigation Systems | |

 ---|---|---|

-Advantages | Saves water; water gets to where it is needed; plants stay dry; no significant influence on air humidity | Requires more water; cooling effect; particularly good in summer; increases humidity |
+Advantages | saves water; water gets to where it is needed; plants stay dry; no significant influence on air humidity | requires more water; cooling effect; particularly good in summer; increases humidity |

-Disadvantages | No cooling effect | Plants get wet, resulting in the risk of fungal diseases |
+Disadvantages | no cooling effect | plants get wet, resulting in the risk of fungal diseases |

-Examples | Drip irrigation, bead hose, drip hose | Garden hose; spray irrigation |
+Examples | drip irrigation, bead hose, drip hose | garden hose; spray irrigation |

 I myself chose a combination of both: For the actual watering, a beaded hose was installed in two lanes.
-In addition, spray nozzles are installed at two opposite corners at a height of approx. 20 cm, which provide increased humidity and a cooling effect.
+In addition, spray nozzles are installed at two opposite corners at a height of approx. 20 cm/7.9 in, which provide increased humidity and a cooling effect.
 I have got away with this well in recent years.
 I have not noticed any significant worsening of fungal diseases, nor have I had to deal with spider mites.
 The advantage of the low nozzles is that only a small percentage of the plant actually gets wet.
 However, the evaporative cooling benefits the entire plant.

 A lot of biomass is produced in a small space in the greenhouse, so nutrients must be supplied in sufficient quantities.
 The fertilizer should be worked into the soil superficially with a rake to ensure optimum distribution.
 Suitable fertilizers include sheep's wool (raw wool or pellets), compost, horn shavings, etc.